Top 10 diving records in the world

 Special officer Egyptian Army Ahmed Gabr has spent 17 years as a diving instructor

-During an interview Ahmed said that he was curious about how deep a person could go.
-He tried to find an answer in different sources like books and theinternet but he could not find anything that made him feel satisfied so he decided to try it for himself.
+During an interview, Ahmed shared that he was curious about how deep a person could dive.
+He searched for answers in books and on the internet, but nothing seemed to satisfy his curiosity.
+So, he decided to find out for himself.

 You can see the full interview at the following link: